GormR/HW_for_AgOpenGPS/agri_node/README.md

 The AgriNode is designed as an inexpensive base board for an ESP32 module, optimized for agricultural/automotive use.

-Apart from the connectors and modules, the board may be ordered completely SMD-assembled e. g. from JLCPCB for less than US$80 for 10 PCBs (tax not included).
+Apart from the connectors and modules, the board may be ordered completely SMD-assembled e. g. from JLCPCB for about US$80 for 10 PCBs (tax and shipping not included).

 The following functions are provided: